dills003/Lane-Finding-Project-1/P1/WriteUp.md

     ![alt text][image7]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by adding a check to see if the slope of the Hough line was positive of negative and within a certain slope range (0.55-0.8

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ###2.
 Identify potential shortcomings with your current pipeline